Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Titans stats and trends

-- The Titans have been underdogs by 5.5 points or more two times this season and have covered the spread every time.
+- Tennessee has four wins against the spread in six games this season.

+- This season, the Titans have won ATS in each of their two games as an underdog of 5.5 points or more.

-- Tennessee's games this season have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Tennessee's games this year have gone over the total in four out of six opportunities (66.7%).

-- Tennessee is 3-0 against the spread and 3-0 overall when the team scores more than 29.3 points.
+- Tennessee is 3-0 against the spread and 3-0 overall when the team records more than 29.3 points.

 Home and road insights

-- Tennessee has two wins against the spread, and is 2-1 overall, at home this year.

-- This year, in three home games, Tennessee has gone over the total once.
+- This season, in three home games, Tennessee has hit the over once.

-- Kansas City has two wins against the spread, and is 2-1 overall, on the road.

-- The Chiefs are unbeaten ATS (2-0) on the road as 5.5-point favorites or more.

-- In three away games this year, Kansas City has hit the over twice.
+- Kansas City has hit the over twice in three away games this year.

 Powered by Data Skrive.